navodikamadushan/basic_channel/README.md

 - pnrz.m

 ## Installation and Run
-Make sure to install Pre-requisites and availability of dependencies \n Run topmodel.m file
+Make sure to install Pre-requisites and availability of dependencies. <br/>
+Run topmodel.m file

 ## Functions